-Group Child Care Center A center-based child care program that cares for 1 or more children ages 3 to 6 years, up to 4 of whom may be younger than 3 years of age, plus 5 children enrolled in a full-day school program.
+Group Child Care Center A center-based child care program that cares for children ages 6 weeks and up.
+This program is typically in an out of home setting but can be offered in a home.
+These programs follow center based rules and qualifications for staff and require a center director to be responsible.
 Family Child Care Home A child care program operated in a home in which the provider resides.
-In a family child care home one provider may care for a maximum of 6 preschool children plus up to 3 children who are enrolled in a full-day school program.
+In a family child care home, the provider may care for a maximum of six (6) preschool children plus up to three (3) children who are enrolled in a full-day school program.
 The number of children younger than 36 months of age and 24 months of age that may be cared for is limited.
 Family Group Child Care Home A child care program operated in a home in which the provider resides.
-In a family group child care home one provider and one family child care worker or assistant may care for 7 to 12 preschool children plus up to 5 children enrolled in a full-day school program.
+In a family group child care home one provider and one family child care worker or assistant may care for 7 to 12 preschool children plus up to five (5) children enrolled in a full-day school program.
 The number of children younger than 36 months of age that may be cared for is limited.
-Preschool Program A center-based child care program that provides care and a structured program for children ages 3 years of age and older who are not attending a full day school program.
-Preschool programs can care for children up to 5 hours per day.
-Infant/Toddler Program (Child Care Nursery) A center-based child care program that cares for 5 or more infants and toddlers under three years of age.
+Preschool Program A center-based child care program that provides care for children ages three (3) years and older who are not attending a full day school program.
+Preschool programs can care for children up to five (5) hours per day.
+Infant/Toddler Program (Child Care Nursery) A center-based child care program that cares for five (5) or more infants and toddlers under three (3) years of age.
 Night Care A center-based, family or family group child care program that provides care during the evening or night time hours between 7:00 PM and 6:00 AM.
 The type of center-based, family or family group child care program will determine the limits on ages and numbers of children.
-School-Age Program A child care program providing child care for children 4 years 8 months and older for up to 5 hours per school day, before or/and after regular school hours, and all day during school holidays and vacations.
+School-Age Program A child day care agency providing child day care before or after, or before and after, regular school hours, and all day any time school is not in session, for six (6) or more children enrolled in school, who are four (4) years and eight (8) months of age or older.
+The number of children shall include all children present during the period of the program, including those children related to the caregiver.